Pensacola Naval shooter was 'infuriated' after instructor nicknamed him 'Porn Stash': report

 Day is employed by Delaware Resource Group of Oklahoma, a subcontractor to CAE USA, which offers instruction to aviation students in the civilian and military fields, according to the newspaper.

-Following the alleged incident, Alshamrani reported it to CAE USA’s managers, the New York Times says.
+Following the alleged incident, Alshamrani reported it to CAE USA’s managers, The New York Times says.
 The company offered to have Day apologize, but Alshamrani rejected that proposal and instead talked with an office in the Navy that handles international students, the newspaper added, citing a person who spoke with Alshamrani after he filed the complaint.

 That same person said numerous government employees believed Day should be disciplined, yet he continued to teach.